elvismartis/Guide-To-DOCK/README.md

-Sure!
-Here's a sample `README.md` for a book on molecular docking by Elvis Martis:

----

-# Molecular Docking: Principles, Applications, and Techniques
+# A Practical Guide To Molecular Docking
-*by Elvis Martis*
+*by Elvis A. F.  Martis*

 Welcome to the official repository for *Molecular Docking: Principles, Applications, and Techniques* by Elvis Martis.
 This book is a comprehensive guide designed to equip students, researchers, and professionals with the knowledge and tools needed to master molecular docking techniques and their real-world applications in drug discovery, structural biology, and more.